Identity Verification in the Healthcare Industry

 Today, the healthcare industry has reached an entirely new level, and technology plays a vital role in its growth.
 From ancient pharmacology and medical practices to modern-day advanced treatment, the industry has seen significant shifts and has come a long way.

 Nowadays, healthcare centers work with numerous tech gadgets and machines that help in various healthcare and life-saving procedures.
 Technologies like artificial intelligence are transforming the entire concept of patient care.
+Some significant technological advancements in the healthcare industry include electronic health records, telemedicine, portal technology, self-service kiosks, and remote monitoring tools.

 While the healthcare industry has reached a high level, it isn’t free from problems.
 Technological advancement has brought various challenges to the industry as well.

-Security Issues in the Healthcare Industry
+What are the Main Security Issues in the Healthcare Industry?

 We review some technological advancement-related security issues in the healthcare industry below: